 “Part of the mystery of our conversion has to be understood in light of John 1:13 (children of God… “who were born, not of blood nor the will of the flesh nor of the will of man, but of God”).
 Often the head-scratcher of why when we “followed the formula” or “took the steps” or “chose to give my life to him” we didn’t seem to actually become a genuine Christian is found in the fact that our conversion is a act, work, and decision of God, not ourselves.
 Often we see people in the Gospels come to Christ and seemingly say “all the right things” but then Christ reveals the fact (in one way or another) that they are not there.
 We tend to see Christ as a slave to our “answer” to him as though he were on bended knee proposing to us and if we “say the right things” (i.e., “I do” / “I will” / “I’m yours”), then he HAS TO respond by saying, “Great, we’re getting married!”
 But the conversion of a individual is not so simplistic, though admittedly certainly passages give that impression.
 The overall picture in Scripture is different.
 Conversion to Christ is a sovereign work of God that takes place when he chooses, not when we “decide” to follow him.
 Though, granted, when we are converted we do respond with a genuine, whole-hearted “I will follow you.”
 I know there is some mystery in this, but the reductionists who want to make conversion formulaic, don’t take into account all that God has said about salvation when they do so.”

 At the time, I knew I loved Jesus, loved the church, and loved everything it taught but that was just it.
 I didn’t actually have the Spirit of God in me.
 I was not truly saved as I had thought I was.
 I made a decision to be a Christian the summer before my ninth grade year.
 I “did the walk” to the front and “prayed the prayer” during one of the calls for salvation.
 I felt emotional.
 Overjoyed.
 I felt I had weighed the facts and knew what I was doing.
 I was caught up in the moment and loved everything I was hearing.
 For the following 25 years of my life I did everything you would expect from a Christian living in the United States.
-I went on 3 overseas missions trips, I was an integral part of the church’s youth group ministry as a leader and teacher of young women, I lead the worship team for the High School ministry and played the piano for the main church, I was actively involved in the Women’s Ministry along many, many other church retreats, local outreaches, outings and fellowships and to top it off I gave tons of money to both my church and local charities.
+I went on 3 overseas missions trips, I was an integral part of the church’s youth group ministry as a leader and teacher of young women, I lead the worship team for the High School ministry and played the piano for the main church, I was actively involved in the Women’s Ministry along with many, many other church retreats, local outreaches, outings and fellowships and to top it off I gave tons of money to both my church and local charities.
 To put it mildly I was the one considered by my friends a true believer, someone they would come to for advice on Christian topics.

 There was a problem with my faith, however.
 When I moved to my new hometown, my bible study group discussed what it meant to take a good look at our faith and to try to prove it based on our “fruits.”
 I decided to take the challenge.
 As what my husband would call a “Bible Thumper” for many years I thought I knew what fruits were.
 Ok, so as I started to think about it, maybe I didn’t.
 Sure I knew what the Fruits of the Spirit were.
 Galatians 5:22-23 (ESV) says, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”
 I felt like I had a pretty good handle on it.
 But for some reason that didn’t really satisfy what I felt my pastor was asking me to look for.
 So, into some deeper study I went.
 My sister often says to people who are researching things to just ask her sister, aka me.
 She calls me the hound dog of the family.
 If anyone wants to know if something is true or reliable they ask me to find out.
 So, I kept digging.
-You will see what I found in the following chapter.
+You will see what I found in the Fruit Audit articles on this site.
 To varying degrees all of these things combined helped me see the bigger picture.
 Fruit is my walk with God.
 It is my thirst after His Word.
 It is the daily conviction of the Holy Spirit.
 It is my disdain for things of this world.
 It is my insatiable desire to be with God but at the same time please him.
 It is my boldness for Christ and my unworldly compassion for the people I used to hate and who actively hate me.
 It is my strong desire to do God’s will and not my own.

 It all began to click when I considered that the following two passages could be about me!
 I have read them so many times and glossed over them thinking they were talking about the people of Jesus’ day or another city, but NOT ME!
 Take a good look and reconsider your life.